tuanminh25/os/README.md

 For now, FAT12 in c has been working, the following step is how to test fat.c

 ## Installation
-0. Git clone
+1. Git clone
 ```
 git clone git@github.com:tuanminh25/os.git
 ```

-From the root folder of project,
-2. Build the program by running:
+2. Build the program by running :

 ```
 make
 ```

+from the root folder of project.

-2. Run test for fat.c by runing:
+3. Run test for fat.c by runing:

 ```
 ./build/tools/fat ./build/main_floppy.img "TEST    TXT"
 ```